 By Max Goldman, Esq.

-Federal and state law guarantee a child with a disability the right to a free and appropriate public education (“FAPE”) that includes an individualized education plan (“IEP”) tailored to the child’s unique needs.
+Federal and state law guarantee a child with a disability the right to a free and appropriate public education (FAPE) that includes an individualized education plan (IEP) tailored to the child’s unique needs and reasonably calculated to enable the child to make progress appropriate in light of the child’s circumstances.
+Endrew F. v.
+Douglas County School District, 580 U.S. at ∗14-15 (Mar.
+22, 2017, No. 15-827).
 Children who suffer from seizures require an individualized approach to address these unique needs, allowing safe and effective access to their education.
 This article explores the creation and implementation of seizure action plans, an important tool to navigating the threat of seizures in an educational setting.

 What is a seizure action plan?

 A seizure action plan is a document that provides important information about your child’s seizure-related needs to educators and school staff.
-It should be developed collaboratively between parents, pediatricians, and neurologists, providing a variety of detailed information regarding your child’s needs.
-This information should include the following:
+It should be developed collaboratively between parents, pediatricians, and neurologists, providing a variety of detailed information regarding your child’s needs, including:

 • Contact Information